Chern-Simons Splitting of 2+1D Pure Yang-Mills Theory at Large Distances: Geometric Quantization of CS Theory

 \subsection{The Wave-Functional}

-At least for the gauge theories that we are interested in, such as CS, YM or TMYM, the wave-functional can be factorized as $\psi=\phi\chi$.
-Here, $\phi$ is the part that satisfies the Gauss's law constraint $G^a\psi=0$ and $\chi$ is the gauge invariant part that is necessary for $\psi$ to satisfy the Schr\"odinger's equation $\mc{H}\psi=\mc{E}\psi$.
-To find $\phi$, the standard technique is to make an infinitesimal gauge transformation on $\psi$, then force the Gauss' law to obtain a condition that is solved by the Wess-Zumino-Witten(WZW) action.
-Once $\phi$ is known, then Schr\"odinger's equation can be tackled to find $\chi$.
+At least for the 3D gauge theories we are interested in, the wave-functional can be factorized as $\psi=\phi\chi$.
+Here, $\phi$ is the scale independent part that satisfies the Gauss' law to ensure that the wave-functional gauge transforms properly, and $\chi$ is the scale dependent part that satisfies the Schr\"odinger's equation. $\phi$ is usually given by some Wess-Zumino-Witten(WZW) action.
+In the temporal gauge, CS theory Hamiltonian is equal to zero.
+For this reason, the Schr\"odinger's equation is trivially satisfied and $\chi=1$ is a sufficient solution.
+This makes the solution scale independent, which is expected since the theory is topological.
+Thus, the wave-function is given only by the Gauss' law. \\